 - Decide early which requirements you want to satisfy through courses taken abroad and plan your coursework accordingly.

-- Consult the Learning Abroad Center’s database of study abroad courses that have been approved for Liberal Education or submit courses for review.
+- Consult the U-Credit Abroad database for classes that have been approved for Liberal Education or submit courses for review.

 Consider these factors when selecting a study abroad program.
 Explore these suggestions and many more opportunities using the Learning Abroad Center program search.